KenKundert/emborg/doc/installing.rst

 Configuring Emborg to Backup A Home Directory
 ----------------------------------------------

-The basic idea behind *Emborg* is that you place all information relavant to your backups in two configuration files, which allows you to use *Emborg* to perform tasks without re-specifying that information.
-Emborg allows you to have any number of setups, which you might want if you wanted to backup to multiple respositories for redundancy or if you want to use different rules for different sets of files.
+The basic idea behind *Emborg* is that you place all information relevant to your backups in two configuration files, which allows you to use *Emborg* to perform tasks without re-specifying that information.
+Emborg allows you to have any number of setups, which you might want if you wanted to backup to multiple repositories for redundancy or if you want to use different rules for different sets of files.
 Regardless, you use a separate configuration for each set up, plus there is a common configuration file shared by all setups.
 You are free to place most settings in either file, which ever is most convenient.
 All the